-The district is focusing on the following actions as part of our continuous improvement efforts:
+The District is focusing on the following actions as part of our continuous improvement efforts:

-The Continuous Improvement Council is focusing on developing a multi-year Excellence, Equity, Diversity, and Inclusion (EEDI) plan.
+The Continuous Improvement Council has developed a multi-year Excellence, Equity, Diversity, and Inclusion (EEDI) plan.

 School sites continue to refine and strengthen their Professional Learning Communities (PLCs) with the guidance of PLC facilitator coaches.
-Through the PLC training process, all schools are reviewing grading, testing, and homework practices that can be barriers to student learning.
+Through the PLC training process, all schools are reviewing grading and reporting, testing, and homework practices that can be barriers to student learning.